Best Chromecast Alternatives Android Central 2021

-The Airtame wireless HDMI display adapter is aimed at the enterprise and educational crowd and is also far and away the most expensive product on our list — so much so that I can't recommended it for home entertainment.
+The Airtame wireless HDMI display adapter is aimed at the enterprise and educational crowd.
+It's also far and away from the most expensive product on our list — so much so that I can't recommend it for home entertainment.
 However, if you need to mirror screens or need cloud-based device management, this is the product for you.

-Having said that, it is definitely a great alternative to Chromecast if your goal is to wirelessly mirror the screen of practically any device you own.
-For businesses or educators who might struggle with using a Chromecast in the conference room or classroom, the Airtame just might be the perfect solution.
+Having said that, it's definitely a great alternative to Chromecast if your goal is to mirror the screen of practically any device you own wirelessly.
+For businesses or educators who might struggle with using a Chromecast in the conference room or classroom, the Airtame might be the perfect solution.

 - Works with practically any computer or mobile OS

 - Easy to set up and use for presenting to groups

 Every streaming box or dongle tries to claims itself as the be-all-end-all for home entertainment, but the NVIDIA Shield TV (2019) comes closest to living up to that hype.
 If you're looking for an alternative to Chromecast that has even more features, the NVIDIA Shield TV is just as easy to set up and use while being better suited as the hub for all your home entertainment needs.